google/libphonenumber/metadata/README.md

 Patches and pull requests cannot be accepted directly on this codebase, so if you find an issue with these libraries, please open a new issue for it.
-However we do not accept feature requests, or provide answeres or technical support for anything in this directory at this time.
+However we do not accept feature requests, or provide answers or technical support for anything in this directory at this time.